AlgoMaster Logo

 Simple Enum

-Enum representing status of an order in an e-commerce application.
+Let’s start with a simple example representing the status of an order in an e-commerce application.

-This defines a clear set of valid statuses for an order.
+This enum defines a finite set of valid states an order can have.
+Nothing else is allowed.

 Using it in code: